Do LLMs Know When to NOT Answer? Investigating Abstention Abilities of Large Language Models: Evaluation Methodology

-A key feature of our experimentation, `Abstain' Clause ($\alpha$), can be of three types: (1) Standard Clause serves as a baseline, where the model is not explicitly instructed to abstain but is shown an IDK/ NOTA option.
-(2) In contrast, the Abstain Clause ($\mathcal{AC}$) introduces a mechanism to encourage the model to refrain from answering when uncertain, by prompting the potential negative consequences of incorrect responses.
-(3) We also introduce an Extreme Abstain Clause ($\mathcal{EAC}$), inspired by findings that LLMs respond to emotional stimuli \cite{li2023large}, which exerts even more severe pressure on the model.
+\textbf{(1)\textit{ Standard Clause}} serves as a baseline, where the model is not explicitly instructed to abstain but is shown an IDK/ NOTA option. \textbf{(2)\textit{ Abstain Clause}} ($\mathcal{AC}$) (figure \ref{fig:abstain_clauses}-(a)) introduces a mechanism to encourage the model to refrain from answering when uncertain, by prompting the potential negative consequences of incorrect responses. \textbf{(3)}\textbf{\textit{ Extreme Abstain Clause}} ($\mathcal{EAC}$) (figure \ref{fig:abstain_clauses}-(b)), inspired by findings that LLMs respond to emotional stimuli \cite{li2023large}, which exerts even more severe pressure on the model.
 By incorporating these three clauses, each sample is expanded into three sub-samples, resulting in three distinct model predictions: $\hat{y}_s$ (Standard), $\hat{y}_{abs}$ (Abstain), and $\hat{y}_{eabs}$ (Extreme Abstain).

+In all three sub-samples, $\phi$ and $y$ remain the same.
+This maintains experimental consistency and allows for a meaningful evaluation.
+Figure \ref{fig:walkthorugh_example} is a walk-through example which illustrates the impact of $\mathcal{AC}$ and $\mathcal{EAC}$ on model responses.